VirtusLab/graphbuddy/README.md

 ## Your project configuration

-Graph Files will be generated during the compilation and stored in `.semanticgraphs` folder.
+The graph files will be generated during the compilation and stored in `.semanticgraphs` folder.

 *Note:* You can play around with the Graph Buddy using our scala [example](https://github.com/VirtusLab/graphbuddy/tree/master/examples/scala-example).
 Just open this project inside your IDE (IntelliJ or VSCode) with installed Graph Buddy plugin (available via IDE official marketplace).